Skip to content

 • Resolution inside privileged subprocess

-any process · zero config
+any process · aliases only

 # in your bash / zsh / fish